-Different timers may be used depending on which operating system you have installed on your PC; tweaking the timers may improve the overall performance of your PC as a result.
-This is mostly useful for gaming related activities and other real-time activities that tax the system a lot.
+Different timers may be used depending on which operating system you have installed on your PC, and tweaking the timers may improve the overall performance of your PC as a result.
+This is mostly useful for gaming related activities and other real-time activities that benefit from additional resources.

 The first thing that you need to find out is if HPET is supported by a computer system.
 You need to go into the BIOS or UEFI setup during boot to find out.

 Since there are that many different versions out there it is hard to say where you will find the setting on your system.
 I found the setting under Advanced Mode > Advanced > PCH Configuration > High Precision Timer but you may find it in a different location.
 The PC should display information on how to enter the BIOS on start; common keys to press to enter the BIOS include ESC, F1, or DEL.